solana-foundation/developer-content/content/guides/dapps/cash-app.md

 Lets get the Android emulator running so we can see in real time the UI updates that we will make throughout this guide.

-You must have an EAS account and be logged into your account in the EAS cli, to set this up follow [the expo documentation](https://docs.expo.dev/build/setup/).
+You must have an EAS account and be logged into your account in the EAS CLI, to set this up follow [the expo documentation](https://docs.expo.dev/build/setup/).

 Navigate to the `cash-app-clone` directory in your terminal and run: